broxus/octusbridge-contracts/README.md

-# Welcome to the TON bridge
+# Welcome to the Everscale bridge

-This document is a starting point about the TON bridge between EVM networks and FreeTON.
+This document is a starting point about the Everscale bridge between EVM networks and FreeTON.

 ## Getting started